ipublikuj-archive/form-phone/client-side/readme.md

 ### Loading

-Serverside part of Phone form element is element with custom data attribute `data-ipub-forms-phone`.
+Server-side part of Phone form element is element with custom data attribute `data-ipub-forms-phone`.
 This element can be initialized with method `init()`.

 ```js
 var phone = new IPub.Forms.Phone($('[data-ipub-forms-phone]'));